nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Super Session 2.md

 - What does this remind me of?
 - What is this similar to, and different from?
 - When have I experienced this thing in my life?

+### Sense Making
+It is us trying to make sense of the world
+It is something that we cannot escape from, it is us being the fish, swimming in water.
+It's what we do.
+### Note Making
+It is an intentional version of [[#Sense Making]]